Access these resources through NOVEMBER 20, 2020. Questions? Need more time? Contact us—we’re here to help.

 Learn more about American History.

-Created for high schools, this multisubject video subscription provides unlimited access to thousands of videos for ALL departments and includes videos that help explain and add context to the election, government, and politics.
-In addition, it includes a wealth of titles on information and digital literacy, critical-thinking skills, and more:
+This multidisciplinary video subscription provides unlimited access to thousands of videos for ALL departments, including ones that help explain and add context to the election, government, and politics.
+In addition, it contains a wealth of titles on information and digital literacy, critical-thinking skills, and more:

 - U.S. Presidential Election Debates series